 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-Accounts payable and accrued liabilities of \$173,594 (December 31, 2017: \$58,047) are due in the first quarter of 2019.
-At December 31, 2018, the Company had cash and cash equivalents, and accounts receivable of \$202,003 and \$3,456, respectively, which is sufficient to satisfy the expected requirements for the first quarter of 2019.
+Accounts payable and accrued liabilities of \$372,988 (December 31, 2018: \$173,594) are due in the first quarter of 2020.
+At December 31, 2019, the Company had cash and cash equivalents, and accounts receivable of \$431,575 and \$4,810, respectively, which is sufficient to satisfy the expected requirements for the first quarter of 2020.
+Additionally, in connection with the Company's interest at the Ajax Project, the Company is party to the KGHM Loan, which at December 31, 2019 had a carrying value of \$17,460,712 (December 31, 2018: \$15,833,945).
+(See Liquidity, Financial Condition, Capital Resources and Going Concern in this document.)